 Throughout this implementation period, when a student from a BACP accredited course successfully completes their training, they will be able to become a registered member, just as they can now.

-They will also still be able to apply for individual accreditation if they choose to do so, once they have completed the required 450 supervised practice hours, via the new transition mechanisms.
+They'll be able to apply for individual accreditation if they choose, once they have completed the required 450 supervised practice hours.

 BACP approved qualifications